csdarren/CarProjectRaylib/README.md

 Reference working build compiler configs with cmake.
 CMAKE + NINJA + LLVM CLANG WITH GNU-LIKE MSVC LINKER.
 (Get LLVM, Install, Get Visual Studio, Install, should work right out the box)

+Edit: I must be wrong about needing Visual Studio in order to link, didnt get Visual Studio on linux at all. (could be due to building on the superior OS)

 cmake -B build -G Ninja